govuk-one-login/olse-receiver-accelerator/common/config/config.md

 # Configuration Overview

-This configuration implementation provides a flexible way to manage application configuration from one of multiple configuration providers (e.g., environment variables, AWS Secrets Manager).
-Providers are pluggable and can be extended as needed.
+This configuration implementation provides a way to manage application configuration using environment variables by default.
+The provider can be extended if needed, but currently only environment variable configuration is supported out of the box.

 ## Key Components